The case identifying information is: I R 72/11

 The BFH held that the non-deductibility rule does not apply to this “wasted expenditure” and that the object to which the alleged non-deductibility would relate (shares in the Swiss company) could not be attributed legally or economically to the German company at any point in time.

 In the opinion of the court, only an object—and not a transaction—can give rise to the non-deductibility of such expenses, and that such an object (a shareholding) did not exist in the present case because the acquisition failed.

 It has been observed that the court explicitly left unanswered a question whether the expenditure would be considered as an immediately deductible expense or treated as a balance sheet item at the point in time when incurred.
 Even though the decision was issued under then-effective corporate tax law provisions, the current tax law provisions generally reflect similar rules.

-Read a April 2013 report [PDF 700 KB] prepared by the KPMG member firm in Germany: German Tax Monthly (April 2013)
+An April 2013 report prepared by the KPMG member firm in Germany: German Tax Monthly (April 2013) includes discussions of:

 - Court of Justice of the European Union on personal costs to be taken into account when crediting foreign withholding tax against German income tax